51Degrees/specifications/device-detection-specification/part3/required-examples.md

 ## Features

-It is recommended that the following features are demonstrated in examples:
+It is RECOMMENDED that the following features are demonstrated in examples:

 - On-Premise Device Detection
 - Cloud Device Detection